drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_1_-_18_mar_2014_-_developing_modules_for_x-cart_5.md

 ## How can we easily debug our code then?

-You should debug code in the **<X-Cart 5>/var/run/ **folder.
+You should debug code in the `<X-Cart 5>/var/run/` folder.
 This is the actual PHP code that is run at the moment.
 If you change anything there, it will have an immediate effect.
-However, all custom code in the **<X-Cart 5>/****var/run** folder will be lost after next cache rebuilding process.
+However, all custom code in the `<X-Cart 5>/var/run` folder will be lost after next cache rebuilding process.

 ## How do you add a new field to product without modifying core code?

 First of all, we are planning to write a thorough article describing the decoration approach that aims to help with such tasks.

-In short words, you can add a new field to the product model by adding the **classes/XLite/Module/Tony/News/Model/Product.php **with the following content:
+In short words, you can add a new field to the product model by adding the `classes/XLite/Module/Tony/News/Model/Product.php` with the following content:

 ```php
 <?php